Skip to main content

 Version control

-• View version history — see all versions with timestamps
+• View version history — see all versions with timestamps and who made the change

 Version control is automatic.
 You never lose a working version when you iterate on an agent.